 Before All-Clad invented the first tri-ply pan in the 1970s, stainless steel pans mostly had sandwich bases, meaning the heat-conducting layer of aluminium was only at the base of the pan, closest to the hob.
 But the heat conducting layer of aluminium or copper in multi-ply pans extend to the rims of the pan, resulting in quicker heating and more even distribution of that heat.

 In our stainless steel range, we carry tri-ply and five-ply pans, as they have different benefits that suit different cooking preferences and price points.
 Tri-ply pans are more lightweight, and because there is less metal for the heat to get through, these pans tend to heat up faster.
 Five-ply pans are heavier and take slightly longer to heat up, but they retain and distribute that heat much better.
-For example, a pasta dish in a five-ply pan will stay warmer of longer once off the hob.
+For example, a pasta dish in a five-ply pan will stay warmer for longer once off the hob.
 Their heft also makes it less likely to warp, especially on induction hobs.

 We also carry a few stainless steel pans that have 'sandwich bases'.
 This means that the heat does not move from base to edge, but is concentrated at the base of the pan, which has layers of stainless steel and aluminium.
 While not as heat responsive as multi-ply pans, they provide a good value alternative.